phreborn/MLCAF/Tutorial/WritingCustomObservables.md

                 All rights reserved, please read http://roofit.sourceforge.net/license.txt
 ```

-# Basic steps to introduce a new observable
+# Basic steps to create a new observable
-There are three main steps that need to be performed to introduce a new observable to an existing analysis
+There are three main steps that need to be performed to introduce a new observable to an existing analysis:
 1. Create and write the observable class including a source and header file.
 This is the main part of the observable creation where the actual calculation of the desired quantity will enter.
+The helper script [wizard.py](https://gitlab.cern.ch/atlas-caf/CAFCore/blob/master/QFramework/share/TQObservable/wizard.py) is used for these purposes.
 2. Create dedicated python snippet for instantiating the class and adding it to the observable database.
 3. Implement observable in analysis flow in terms of histograms, cuts, weights, etc.